Brotherhood of the Wolf: Alternate versions

-In the United States, Universal Pictures originally released the 143 minute theatrical cut on DVD, on 1 October 2002.
+In the United States, Universal Pictures originally released the 143 minute theatrical cut on DVD & VHS, on 1 October 2002.
 Focus Features released a two-disc, special-edition DVD containing the "Director's Cut" on 26 August 2008.
+Shout!
+Factory released the "Brotherhood of the Wolf [Collector's Edition]" 4K & Blu-ray version with a runtime of 151 minutes on 23 May 2023.